Dawson-Robotics/Website-3.0/_i18n/en/pages/robot.md

 ![Base Model](..\assets\images\base_model.jpg "Robot model")

-My base frame is rectangular, with one square missing in the middle of the front.
-They say the shape is similar to an “H” with an extra bar at the bottom.
-My four wheels are inside the two vertical bars of the H, around the lower half of it.
-Each wheel gets one motor due to the weight, and all the motors lay near the square frame between the wheels.
-This square frame also supports my arms.
-The tops of the H support one BROWSE (temporary, for snowplows, the thing thats gonna get the gps towards the middle) each and one side of my flipping mechanism.
+I am a 2.5ft by 2.5ft robot, and 3ft tall.
+I was made to not be overly “girthy” to avoid being unable to pass through doors in the physics department (or perhaps they meant bulky?).
+My mode of displacement is through the use of 4 special wheels, called “Mecanum wheels”.
+Thanks to the Mecanums, I can easily move in all four directions.

+My base frame is rectangular, with an opening at the front.
+My four wheels are within my frame; due to their weight, each wheel is connected to its own motor.
+The base frame also supports my arms, which are used to lift the GPs on the towers.
+A flipping mechanism (nicknamed Flipper, actual name is the Oracle) is situated at the front of my frame.
+This structure uses a horizontal beam that is inserted into the side of a GP, that is then rotated by a motor to flip the GP.
+The GPs will be funneled towards my Flipper with my ‘brows, which are long strips of metal slanted to slide the GP towards the center.
+Finally, on top of the opening is located the most crucial part of my body.
+My teammates might call it the circuit board stand, but I will refer to it as my “brain”.
+This vital structure has a battery and is attached to the CrcDuino, which connects to my core parts.

 ![MOUTH in action](..\assets\images\mouth.jpg "The MOUTH in action")

-A lot like humans, I also have a MOUTH, only mine stands for Moving Objects Upward Towards Heaven.
-It uses a double reverse four bar mechanism in order to lift the GPs into the air.
+Similarly to humans, I also have a MOUTH, which stands for Moving Objects Upward Towards Heaven (note to self: find out about mouth usage for humans).
+My MOUTH uses a double reverse four bar mechanism in order to lift the GPs into the air.
 Attached to the end of my MOUTH is my TEETH (Turning Each Element Through Hands).
 This part of me grabs the GPs with claws, enabling me to secure the GPs and turning gears in the rear will flip them to the color that I want them to be.
-The process will thus be, I grab the GP with my TEETH, I lift it with my MOUTH while turning my TEETH to flip the GP if need be, then at the appropriate level I will advance and let go of the GP inside of the tower.
+The process will thus be, I grab the GP with my TEETH, I lift it with my MOUTH while turning my TEETH to flip the GP if need be, then at the appropriate level, I will advance and let go of the GP inside of the tower.
 I will also be stacking the multiplier tower with my MOUTH and TEETH.

 <!--<img src="..\assets\images\flippy1.jpg" width="45%">-->
 <video width="45%" controls>